jrvalverde/GATK-BestPractices-Bash/README.md

      much: we are usually working on several projects and may not have spare time, but if we can, we'll try to fix them

- * _a potentially better option_ is ask us to collaborate with you on the analysis of your data: this would provide us with an enticement and a justification to continue working on this.
+ * _a potentially better option_ is to ask us to collaborate with you on the analysis of your data: this would provide us with an enticement and a justification to continue working on this.